sgtlaggy/spt-not-so-secure-container/README.md

 ## Remove Secure Container Filter

 This feature allows you to put any item that will fit into your secure container.
 With the other features of the mod, the secure container just becomes extra in-raid space, so this helps avoid some loot juggling.

+## Deletion Chance

+Items will only have a chance (default 100%) of being deleted.

+There are two options available to have a chance of deleting all items as a group or individually.
+Both options can be used at the same time or alone.